-Chris is the inaugural Dean of Graduate Studies, establishing the La Trobe Graduate Research School, and Professor of Physics.
-He has previously held the position of Associate Dean (Research) in the Faculty of Science, Technology and Engineering at La Trobe.
+Chris is the inaugural Pro Vice-Chanellor (Graduate and Global Research), overseeing the La Trobe Graduate Research School and international research portfolio, and Professor of Physics.
+He has previously held the position of Dean of Graduate Studies, and Associate Dean (Research) in the Faculty of Science, Technology and Engineering at La Trobe.

-Chris' research interests are in the area of experimental condensed matter physics, focusing particularly on nanoscale and low-dimensional systems.
-He leads the Diamond Research Group that is engaged in a program of research studying surface engineering and spin transport in diamond using a combination of synchrotron spectroscopy, scanning tunneling microscopy, device fabrication and magnetotransport.
+Chris' research focuses on engineering diamond surfaces for quantum electronics, including the development of devices for spin transport and quantum computation.
+He leads the Diamond Research Group that uses a combination of synchrotron spectroscopy, scanning tunneling microscopy, device fabrication and magnetotransport.

 Diamond Research Group members and current projects: